mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

    * for each event in `NEvents`:

-     - generate a random point on the beam face define by the input height & width
+     - generate a random point on the beam face defined by the input height & width.
+If the point is outside of the area defined by the face of the sample then it is pulled to the boundary of this area

      - assume the neutron travels in the direction defined by the `samplePos - srcPos` and define a `Track`